Box (BOX)

 For software companies like Box, gross profit tells us how much money remains after paying for the base cost of products and services (typically servers, licenses, and certain personnel).
 These costs are usually low as a percentage of revenue, explaining why software is more lucrative than other sectors.

-This quarter, Box’s gross profit margin was 79.6%, in line with the same quarter last year.
+Box’s gross profit margin came in at 80.1% this quarter, up 1.1 percentage points year on year.
 On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs have been stable and it isn’t under pressure to lower prices.

 9. Operating Margin

-Looking at the trend in its profitability, Box’s operating margin decreased by 1.6 percentage points over the last two years.
+Looking at the trend in its profitability, Box’s operating margin might fluctuated slightly but has generally stayed the same over the last two years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.

 10. Cash Is King